-This part of the setup is little important.
-If you’re on a Domain the it’s best you give your Domain administrator’s username and password to prevent any Domain controller restrictions.
+This part of the setup is a little important.
+If you’re on a Domain then it’s best you give your Domain administrator’s username and password to prevent any Domain controller restrictions.
 If it’s a stand-alone PC then you can select “Use Local System account”.

 Anyway – you’ll get a warning message if you choose the local system account.
 Just click Yes to proceed.

 Once the installation process is complete, go ahead, and open the application.

 You need to create a Task first, to set up a backup.